IanBaum/qa-board/README.md

 # _QA-Board_

-#### _This app is a simple test site to make a functioning form with corresponding answers
+#### _This app is a simple test site to make a functioning form with corresponding answers, 12/15/16_
-, 12/15/16_

 #### By _**Ian Baum**_